 Assessment of Swim Endurance

 To assess swim endurance, open the flow velocity control software [1], click on the box labeled Experiment, and uncheck U(single letter ‘U’)swim and Uwater [2].
-Then, change the flow speed in the Uwater box on the bottom left for adjusting water current velocities [3-TXT].
+Then, change the flow speed in the Uwater box on the bottom left to adjust water current velocities [3-TXT].

 WIDE: Establishing shot of talent clicking on the software icon with monitor/screen visible in the frame.
 Videographer: Obtain a few shots of talent clicking the mouse and typing on the keyboard to use as b-roll throughout the video